optimatika/.github/CONTRIBUTING.md

 If something was hard to find or understand, but you've now got it, please contribute documentation.

-Any/all contributions should be done via pull requests and before opening a PR consider:
+Any/all code contributions should be done via pull requests, and before opening a PR consider:

 - Is the change being proposed clearly explained and motivated?
 - Is it ready for review?